marcusmariette/GLSE/README.md

 2. Open Postman
 3. Go to `Collections`
 4. Click `Import` and import `GLSE_postman_collection.json` located in folder `GLSE/server/test`
-5. Run GLSE application (follow setup)
+5. Run GLSE application (follow setup and run)
 6. Right click the collection `GLSE Collection` and click `Run collection`
 7. Make sure all requests are selected and click `Run GLSE Collection`
 8. You should then see all tests pass

 **Through Newman CLI**
 1. Install Newman - https://www.npmjs.com/package/newman
-2. Run GLSE application (follow setup)
+2. Run GLSE application (follow setup and run)
 3. In your terminal: <br/>`newman run server/test/GLSE_postman_collection.json`
 4. You should then see all tests pass